-This past year the Utility Maintenance Division installed 660 feet of new 8" water mainline on West Chestnut Avenue replacing several 2" water lines that were leaking and reached their end of life.
+UPDATES TO LINES, HYDRANTS: In 2018, the Utility Maintenance Division installed 660 feet of new 8" water mainline on West Chestnut Avenue replacing several 2" water lines that were leaking and reached their end of life.
 The Utility Maintenance Division also installed 5 new fire hydrants and installed 2 new isolation valves.
 The new isolation valves will reduce the time required to shut off the water in the mainline during an emergency.
+The City also installed two automatic flushers in the water system that flush the pipes at dead ends and loops in the water system.